lengjingzju/cbuild-ng/README.md

         * The keyword of `ignore` is a special ID that indicates no package, which is used to ignore the search of the current directory (`#DEPS() ignore():`)
     * Other_Target_Names: Other targets of the current package, multiple targets are separated by space (can be empty), there are following keywords:
         * Package Type Keywords
-            * rule      : Indicates using `inc.rule.mk` to call original compilation
+            * unified   : The main feature is that the `all` target of the package calls both compilation and installation
                 * It is automatically appended when matching `include inc.rule.mk`, no manual setting required
-                * `rule` package automatically appends the keywords of `singletask` and `distclean`, and it supports the keyword of `cache`
+                * `unified` package automatically appends the keywords of `singletask` and `distclean`, and it supports the keyword of `cache`
-            * standard  : Indicates using `inc.ins.mk` to install
+            * direct    : The main feature is that the `all` target of the package only calls compilation
                 * It is the default package type, no manual setting required
-                * `standard` automatically appends the keywords of `isysroot`
+                * `direct` package automatically appends the keyword of `isysroot` if the keyword of `noisysroot` is not specified
-            * custom    : Indicates that the package doesn't have the target of `isysroot` to install
-                * This type needs to be specified manually
         * Package Target Keywords
             * all install clean: Ignores the necessary targets, adding or not has no effect on the parsing results
             * distclean : Completely cleans the compile output (including configuration)
             * prepare   : Indicates running `make prepare` before `make`
                 * It is generally used to load the default configuration to .config when .config does not exist
-            * psysroot  : Indicates preparing sysroot in WORKDIR instead of using global sysroot
-            * isysroot  : Indicates that the top-level Makefile calls `make isysroot` instead of `make install` to install, no manual setting required
-                * At this time, `dis_isysroot` in `gen_build_chain.py` should be set to `False`
             * release   : Indicates running `make release` when installing to fakeroot
                 * This target doesn't need to install headers and static libraries
                 * When the release target is not present, It will run `make install` when installing to fakeroot rootfs
         * Package Attributes Keywords
             * norelease : Indicates that the package has no files installed into fakeroot, e.g. the package only outputs header files and/or static libraries
+            * psysroot  : Indicates preparing sysroot in WORKDIR instead of using global sysroot
+            * isysroot  : Indicates that the top-level Makefile installs installations to `$(WORKDIR)/image` at the same time when it runs the compilation task
+                * At this time, `dis_isysroot` in `gen_build_chain.py` should be set to `False`
+            * noisysroot: Indicates that the top-level Makefile doesn't install installations to `$(WORKDIR)/image` at the same time when it runs the compilation task
+            * finally   : Indicates that this package compilation is after all other packages, it is generally used to generate rootfs
             * native    : Indicates both cross-compilation package and native-compilation package are defined at the same time
             * cache     : Indicates that package supports cache mechanism
                 * It is automatically appended when matching `CACHE_BUIILD=y`, no manual setting required